-Plus when hospital revenue is up, so many other good things happen, new programs that help patients can be implemented, additional staff can be brought on to improve nurse to patient ratios, and so many other side benefits that come with being a financially sound hospital.
+Plus, when hospital revenue is up, so many other good things happen, new patient-centric programs can be implemented, additional staff can be brought on to improve nurse to patient ratios, and so many other additional benefits that come with being a financially sound hospital.

 If you look at your life as made up of three parts, with one leg representing your home/life, another representing your work life and another representing your mental well-being (physical, spiritual, holistic) it is easy to see how letting one area lag or another become too large can really throw you off balance and lead to nurse manager burnout.

 When did life become so hard?
 Between jobs or school, household chores, typical errands, raising a family and maintaining general sanity, days are packed to the gills with more than even Wonder Woman could handle!

 To combat all those days brimming with things to do, people to see and places to be, here’s a list of fun, relaxing, and enjoyable things to defeat the stressors in your life.
 Check them out and see if any of these stress-busters might give you the peace of mind and solace your life is missing.